St Lawrence Church, Lechlade: Architecture

 The church is of dressed freestone from Taynton Quarry near Burford.
-It consists of a nave with clerestorey, four-bay aisles, north porch, north and south chancel chapels and chancel with a vestry on the north side.
+It consists of a nave with clerestory, four-bay aisles, north porch, north and south chancel chapels and chancel with a vestry on the north side.
 The three-stage west tower is supported by diagonal buttresses and topped with angle pinnacles, embattled parapet and an eight-sided spire.
 The bells in the tower are of various ages; the oldest of which is from 1590.
 The peal was rehung in 1911 when a new treble added, and again in 1966.

 Fittings and fixtures

-Some of the fittings including the 13th century piscina, font and the figure of St Agatha in the north aisle are from the earlier church on the site.
+Some of the fittings including the 13th-century piscina, font and the figure of St Agatha in the north aisle are from the earlier church on the site.
 St Agatha is sculpted with a sword through her naked breasts depicting the nature of her martyrdom.
 The brass chandelier hanging from the ceiling is from 1730, and is inscribed "the gift of Mr Richard Ainge".
-The pulpit was added in 1882 but the base on which it stands is much older and was found in the vicarage garden.
+The pulpit was added in 1882, but the base on which it stands is much older and was found in the vicarage garden.

 There are some medieval brasses and marble monuments.
 Under the stained glass east window is a wooden reredos with a carving of Agnus Dei.